The Meadow Walk is on the Leamington side of the Waikato River, opposite Lola Silcock Park.

 Stage 2, July 2013.

-This part of the project is being guided very largely by CTT member Jane Moodie.
+This part of the project was guided very largely by CTT member Jane Moodie.
 The permanent loan of a post-hole borer has sped up planting substantially, and assistance from the Hamilton branch of Advance Training Centres Ltd. has put a rocket under it.
 The result is that Stage 2, which we expected to take all season, was substantially finished by mid-August.

 There were a lot of losses during the summer drought this year, so we have had to do some remedial planting in the Stage 1 area, but despite this, survival rate was surprisingly high.
 The drought was severe, and caused great concern in farming circles.
 One thing we found was that the carpet we put around the plants to keep weeds down also kept water away.
 We found the soil quite dry under the carpet, despite rain in the previous 2 days.
 We no longer use carpet.